 It is helpful to think of attention as the beam from a flashlight.
-The beam can be narrow or broad, it can be pointed in any direction, but it can only supply so much light at a time.
+The beam can be narrow or broad, it can point in any direction, but it can only supply so much light at a time.

 The degree of focused attention people have vary.
 Some people have low attentional levels, particularly if they have learning disorders like ADD.
 ADD can make it challenging for a learner to stay appropriately focused, and any distraction can cause a learner to lose focus.

-• Sustained attention is like holding your flashlight on the right thing for an extended period of time.
+• Sustained attention is like holding your flashlight on the right thing for an extended period.
 It refers to how well someone can concentrate on a single thought over time.

-Most healthy teenagers and adults are unable to sustain attention on one thing for more than about 20 minutes at a time, although they can choose repeatedly to refocus on the same thing.
-This ability to renew attention permits people to “pay attention” to things that last for more than a few minutes, such as long movies.
+Most healthy teenagers and adults are unable to sustain attention on one thing for more than about 20 minutes at a time, although they can choose to refocus on the same thing repeatedly.
+This ability to renew attention permits people to pay attention to things that last for more than a few minutes, such as long movies.

 • Shifting attention is like pointing your flashlight at a moving target.
 It refers to altering both the width and direction of your attention at will.

 Imagine driving along a busy road.
-While keeping your eyes on the road, you also have to attend to cars on each side, pedestrians crossing the street, upcoming signs and changing traffic lights.
-In such a situation, accident-free driving is only possible because we are able to quickly shift our focus of attention, thereby temporarily “lightening up” representations of the most relevant objects in the visual scene.
+While keeping your eyes on the road, you also have to attend to cars on each side, pedestrians crossing the street, upcoming signs, and changing traffic lights.
+In such a situation, accident-free driving is only possible because one can quickly shift one’s focus of attention, thereby temporarily “lightening up” representations of the most relevant objects in the visual scene.

 It might — or might not — surprise you to learn that the parts of the brain that control eye movements are the same as those that shift attention.

-• Divided attention occurs when we are required to perform two (or more) tasks at the same time and attention is required for the performance of both (or all) the tasks.
-Examples include driving a car while carrying on a conversation with a passenger, or eating dinner while watching the news.
-When people are required to do more than one task at a time, performance on at least one of the tasks often declines.
-It is generally agreed that humans have a limited capacity to process information.
-When several tasks must be performed at the same time, the demands of the tasks may exceed processing capacity.
+• Divided attention occurs when we are required to perform two (or more) tasks simultaneously, and attention is needed to perform both (or all) the tasks.
+Examples include driving a car while carrying on a conversation with a passenger or eating dinner while watching the news.
+When people are required to do more than one task simultaneously, performance on at least one of the tasks often declines.
+Scholars generally agree that humans have a limited capacity to process information.
+When several tasks have to be performed at the same time, their demands may exceed processing capacity.

 Research has shown a link between reading difficulties and deficiencies in divided attention.
-For example, studies have shown that dyslexics make more errors and need more time on Stroop tasks than non-dyslexics.
+For example, studies have shown that people with dyslexia make more errors and need more time on Stroop tasks than non-dyslexics.

 • Situational awareness is like shining a broad beam from your flashlight all around you to help you decide what direction to go.
 It refers to the ability to size up the situation and make appropriate decisions.

-Lacking or inadequate situation awareness has been identified as one of the primary factors in accidents attributed to human error.
-Thus, situation awareness is especially important in work domains where the information flow can be quite high and poor decisions may lead to serious consequences (e.g., piloting an airplane, functioning as a soldier, or treating critically ill or injured patients).
+Lacking or inadequate situation awareness is one of the primary factors in accidents attributed to human error.
+Thus, situational awareness is imperative in work domains that require high information flow; poor decisions may lead to serious consequences (e.g., piloting an airplane, functioning as a soldier, or treating critically ill or injured patients).

-The good news is that attention can be improved with practice.
+The good news is that attention can improve with practice.

-Assessing divided attention, Spelke, Hirst, and Niesser studied accuracy and response time of performance by participants reading short stories and writing down dictated words.
-The participants’ initial performance was very poor when both tasks were performed simultaneously.
+Assessing divided attention, Spelke, Hirst, and Neisser studied accuracy and response time of performance by participants reading short stories and writing down dictated words.
+The participants’ initial performance was poor when they had to do both tasks simultaneously.
 But, after participants practiced the tasks five days a week for 85 sessions, their performance in both tasks improved.